PictElm/SentiAnt/README.md

 All ants shares the same characteristics especially to attack and take hits: a unit is destroyed in 2 shots.
 A destroyed unit drops its resource if it was carrying one.

 <img src="https://github.com/PictElm/SentiAnt/raw/master/images/example_random.png" width="250">

 For example, in the following situation:

-+ The shaded areas are not readable: they take the value 'UNKNOWN' if the algorithm tries to access them;
++ The shaded areas are not readable: they take the value `UNKNOWN` if your algorithm tries to access them;
 + The ants can not dig to its right (E) because of the rock;
-+ Bottom right is a pheromone (see below).
++ Bottom right is a pheromone (see after).

 It can:

 + Dig in ahead (N) and on the left (W), it will stay on the same place;
 + Pick up the resource on its tile, except it will not be able to dig on the next turn;
 + Do nothing.